Awedtan/HellaBot/README.md

 ## Usage

-HellaBot supports slash commands.
-To use a command, just type: `/commandname`
+HellaBot uses slash commands.
+To use a command, just type: `/command`

-HellaBot uses event-driven interactions, so buttons and other interactables should (theoretically) never expire!
+All command interactions are event-driven, so buttons and other interactables will never expire!

 ### Command List